LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/le-configuration.md

 ### Register Your App

-In order to use your app with your LiveEngage account, you need to register it.
+In order to use your app with your Conversational Cloud account, you need to register it.
 The steps below are mandatory to receive push-call notifications on iOS.

 #### Register your App ID